as1ndu/tash/README.md

 #(WIP) Tash: The easy and fast TensorFlow installation

-Install TensorFlow in one run
+Install/upgrade TensorFlow in one run